QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/activity/index.md

 #### Branching

-Both syntaxes are used to represent a branching.
+Both syntaxes are used to represent branching.
 You can have as many branches and conditions as you want.

 ![UML If Syntax 1](_uml/if.svg)
 ![UML If Syntax 2](_uml/if_001.svg)